 - Offering direct access to sources and citations.

 - Avoiding plagiarism and the distortion of facts.

 Although some of the SPJ’s rules aren’t as relevant to content marketing, it’s crucial to strive for clarity and consistency whenever possible.
 Relying on ambiguity to smooth over inconsistencies can do more harm than good, especially when companies are trying to position themselves as thought leaders in their respective industries.

 When working in a content marketing role, journalists create all kinds of promotional materials that serve different purposes.
 To ensure these assets deliver on customer needs and expectations, content marketers must be able to adjust their writing styles on a whim.

-For example, white papers are often technical in nature, requiring a lot of fact finding and expert interviews to create a truly effective asset.
+For example, white papers are often technical in nature, requiring a lot of fact-finding and expert interviews to create a truly effective asset.
 In contrast, blog posts tend to be more conversational, and generally don’t call for as much hard data or thought leadership.
+Landing pages are meant to sell a product or service and will sound much more promotional than either white papers or blogs.
 Social media is even more restrictive, with writers working within a set character limit.

 A journalist’s ability to tailor their writing style to these mediums — and the audiences they appeal to — is essential to the success of any digital marketing resource.